 - Mobile apps for students.

-Best of all, Quenza is private and secure; as a telehealth solution, it uses advanced, HIPAA-compliant AES encryption to collect and store all your students’ information – from quiz answers to chat logs and your reports.
+Best of all, Quenza is private and secure; it uses advanced, HIPAA-compliant AES encryption to collect and store all your students’ information – from quiz answers to chat logs and your reports.

 E-Learning with Quenza: Teacher’s Guide to Creating Online Learning Modules